klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.kct/kip37.md

 ```javascript
 kip37.balanceOfBatch(accounts, ids)
 ```
-Returns the balance of multiple account/token pairs. `balanceOfBatch` is a batch operation of [balanceOf](#kip37-balanceof), and the length of the accounts and ids arrays must be the same.
+Returns the balance of multiple account/token pairs. `balanceOfBatch` is a batch operation of [balanceOf](#kip37-balanceof), and the length of arrays with `accounts` and `ids` must be the same.

 **Parameters**